awsdocs/aws-control-tower-guide/doc_source/monitoring-with-config.md

 If your workflow includes processes that create, update, or delete resources frequently, or if it handles resources in large numbers, that workflow may generate large numbers of CIs\.
 If you run these processes in a non\-production account, consider unenrolling the account\.
 You may need to de\-activate the AWS Config recorder for that account manually\.

 **Note**
-After you unenroll the account, AWS Control Tower cannot enforce detective guardrails or log account events, such as AWS Config activities, for resources in that account\.
+After you unenroll the account, AWS Control Tower cannot enforce detective controls or log account events, such as AWS Config activities, for resources in that account\.

 For more information, see [Unmanage an enrolled account](https://docs.aws.amazon.com/controltower/latest/userguide/unmanage-account.html)\.
 To learn how to deactivate the AWS Config recorder, see [Managing the configuration recorder](https://docs.aws.amazon.com/config/latest/developerguide/stop-start-recorder.html)\.